-The mission of the Research and Instrument Analyst Branch (RIAB) is to assist Instrument Scientists and Hubble Space Telescope (HST) General Observers in the processing and analysis of scientific, calibration and engineering data.
-This work involves past and present Hubble instruments, development of the James Webb Space Telescope (JWST) instruments, and optical/hardware testing in STScI's Labs.
-Our staff supports Hubble users by responding to Help Desk questions about instruments and analysis methods, and we interact with the entire astronomical community at major conferences that we routinely attend.
-Our staff also provides data processing and analysis for the scientific programs of STScI staff scientists, which could involve observing runs and analysis of data from other space-based or ground-based observatories, or their data archives.
+The mission of the Research and Instrument Analysis Branch (RIAB) is to assist Instrument Scientists and HST General Observers in the processing and analysis of scientific, calibration and engineering data.
+This involves past and present Hubble Space Telescope instruments, development of the James Webb Space Telescope instruments, and projects in STScI's detector and optics labs.
+In addition, our staff provides data processing and analysis for the scientific programs of STScI staff scientists.

 Our staff is made up of Research and Instrument Analysts (RIA), which have Bachelors, Masters or Ph.D. degrees in Astronomy or related fields -- see our staff photo gallery.
 Their duties are typically focused on manipulation and interpretation of data (i.e. images, spectra) using science software tools such as STSDAS/IRAF and IDL within a Unix operating environment.
 For example, this might include processing raw images into a finished product suitable for scientific or calibration studies; performing scientific measurements of those images; interpreting results through comparison to model predictions; using available software tools or writing code for special analyses; creating presentation-quality charts and images for presentation or publication.

 Further activities involve the development and writing of software code, from small scripts to large custom data processing or analysis routines (typically in python).
 Analysts are also involved in preparing observing proposals and writing reports documenting calibration results, and may present those results in team meetings or at conferences.
 Occasionally analysts take responsibility for observing runs at ground-based telescopes.